-Pierre Fenals, the magician of Maison En Belles Lies, an ex-banker, also a fashion and garment industry professional, by happenstance he bought one of Rudolf Steiner’s book about biodynamic farming on a whim at a Parisian flea market, and thus began his journey to vine.
+Harmony and wisdom are words that we think best describe the wines of Pierre Fenal and the man himself.
+The ex-banker, also a fashion and garment industry professional, bought one of Rudolf Steiner’s books about biodynamic farming at a Parisian flea market by happenstance.
+It was the starting point of his journey to vines.

-As we first met, we immediately felt imbursed with his passion and knowledge, the attention to detail, and the respect to the terroir.
-As for the name Belles Lies (beautiful lees), it derives from a practice developed by 17th-century monks who would dry their barrels and rub them with the lees from the vintage.
+The name Belles Lies (beautiful lees) derives from a practice developed by 17th-century monks who would dry their barrels and rub them with the lees from the vintage.